-Kea Anderson, Ph.D., is a researcher and evaluator who specializes in informal STEM learning.
-Her work reflects a commitment to improving equity in access to out-of-school learning opportunities and connecting home, school, and community contexts.
+Kea Anderson, Ph.D., is a researcher and evaluator who specializes in informal STEM (science, technology, engineering, and mathematics) learning.
+Her research interests are improving equity in and access to out-of-school learning opportunities and connecting home, school, and community contexts.
 Her recent and current work focuses on building researchers’ and educators’ capacity to promote and support equity in STEM, through both system-level initiatives and locally driven community engagement.

-Anderson is currently leading the summative evaluation of the Research+Practice Collaboratory, a networked group of research-practice partnerships (RPPs) focused on improving equity and outcomes in STEM education, while developing tools and approaches to support the education research-and-practice field.
+Anderson recently led the summative evaluation of the Research+Practice Collaboratory, a networked group of research-practice partnerships (RPPs) focused on improving equity and outcomes in STEM education while developing tools and approaches to support the education research-and-practice field.
 In another project, with the American Museum of Natural History, Anderson is investigating the STEM pathways of youth participants in and alumni of an intensive mentored research experience.

 Other current and recent projects center on the study of community partnerships and community engagement initiatives.
 For the Ready to Learn Initiative, funded by the U.S. Department of Education, Anderson is evaluating community coalitions formed around public media stations to engage parents and young children, especially those from low-income communities, in early STEM learning.
 She also recently studied digital media in aquariums and a related outreach program led by public media stations to engage young children in ocean science learning.
 Other recent projects include a landscape study of communities and resources that connect educators in making and several NSF program evaluations